Brdy, Czech Republic

 The first round of negotiations with the Czechs took place in May 2007, and the second in September 2007.
 Three reasons the Czech Republic agreed to enter negotiations over the radar: its historical ties to the United States, its recognition of the ballistic missile threat, and its desire for a U.S. and NATO presence in Central Europe.

-This X-band radar will be optimized to point its narrow beam at Iranian ballistic missile threats in fl ight.
+This X-band radar would be optimized to point its narrow beam at Iranian ballistic missile threats in fl ight.
 This is not a surveillance radar that scans continuously through 360 degrees, but instead uses information from early warning satellites and other transportable sea- and land-based sensors (such as mobile forward-based X-band radars placed closer to ballistic missile threat locations for earlier acquisition and precise tracking) to pinpoint or "cue" its very thin beam to find and track ballistic missiles after they are launched.

-The emissions of this radar will not endanger people as the beam is extremely narrow (diameter of a couple of meters at a distance of 25 km) and must be elevated from ground level to acquire missiles in flight.
+The emissions of this radar would not endanger people as the beam is extremely narrow (diameter of a couple of meters at a distance of 25 km) and must be elevated from ground level to acquire missiles in flight.
 X-band radars are used at most airports and do not pose a health risk.
-The X-band radar will not operate continuously 24 hours a day, 7 days a week.
+The X-band radar would not operate continuously 24 hours a day, 7 days a week.

-Technical analysis shows that Poland and the Czech Republic are the optimal locations for fielding U.S. missile defense assets in Europe.
+Technical analysis showed that Poland and the Czech Republic are the optimal locations for fielding U.S. missile defense assets in Europe.
 It provides defensive coverage for the majority of Europe from longer-range ballistic missiles launched from the Middle East.
 And it provides redundant coverage for the US against ICBMs launched from the Middle East.

 |Join the GlobalSecurity.org mailing list|